- Download our Moving to Denmark Guide (PDF)

 Language in Denmark

-It is therefore perfectly possible to get by in Denmark without learning Danish, but there are several arguments for learning the language.
+It is therefore perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.

-Food and drink in Denmark
+Food in Denmark